 Proton therapy is a unique form of EBRT that targets protons at tumors to kill cancer cells.

 - Proton therapy may significantly limit radiation exposure to surrounding healthy tissue near the rectum, such as the bowel and bladder.

 - This may reduce side effects from treatment and allow for a shorter course of treatment compared with X-ray radiation therapy.

 - Proton therapy may be particularly useful if you have recurrent tumors and had radiation therapy to the same area in the past.

-The SCCA Proton Therapy Center is the only proton facility in the Pacific Northwest.
+Fred Hutch - Proton Therapy is the only proton facility in the Pacific Northwest.
 Learn more about proton therapy for rectal cancer.